-Risk Classification: Finance Risk Owner: Grimshaw, Andrew Scrutinising Committee: Finance & Investment Committee Underlying Cause/Source of Risk: Failure to achieve this s will mean the Trust is in deficit and will see Gross Rating Current/Net Rating Target Rating deterioration in its long term financial viability and will be su ubject to further scrutiny and challenge by regulators.
-20 20 10 Existing Controls Positive Assurance of Controls Further Actions Due Date 1.
-Demand predictions for future years are robust and understood, both for annual value and monthly, daily and weekly profiles 2.
-Clear view on operational capacity required to deliver ambulance performance targets 3.
-Clear view of achievable productivity targets which support performance targets 4.
-Clear view of operational staff recruitment against establishments targets as set.
-Clear sight these targets can be delivered 5.
-Funding from CCGs is consistent with capacity, productivity and demand assessments 6.
-Other factors such as investment for CQC are clearly understood, and associated funding identified 7.
-NHS wide efficiency targets can be achieved, and other opportunities to generate efficiency are identified, managed and delivered.
-8. Inflationary pressures are understood and managed within the overall financial position 9.
-Capital investment plans and their revenue consequences are understood.
-Gaps in Controls Planning has started with CCGS regarding 2016/17 demand, capacity, productivity and funding.
-CQC costs being developed 1 Demand: Build agree with CC 2 Capacity: Build forecast staff r support given based on a rar productivity me 3 Productivity: Dunderstanding can be influend deep dive 4 Recruitment: Oplace which id costs.
-5 Funding: Apprin place with c 6 All other areas and agreed; the items such as improvement provided the ficiency targ tested and cleadeliver.
-8 Inflationary provided the inflationary provided the identified, cost prioritised.
+Risk Classification: Finance Risk Owner: Grimshaw, Andrew Scrutinising Comm ittee: Finance & Investm ent Committee Underlying Cause/Source of Risk: Failure to achieve this Gross Rating Current/Net Rating Target Rating deterioration in its long term financial viability and will be sub bject to further scrutiny and challenge by regulators.
+20 20 10 Existing Controls Positive Assurance of Controls Further Actions Due Date Demand predictions for future years are robust and understood, both for annual value and monthly, daily and weekly profiles Clear view on operational capacity required to deliver ambulance performance targets Clear view of achievable productivity targets which support performance targets Clear view of operational staff recruitment against establishments targets as set.
+Clear sight these targets can be delivered Funding from CCGs is consistent with capacity, productivity and demand assessments Other factors such as investment for CQC are clearly understood, and associated funding identified NHS wide efficiency targets can be achieved, and other opportunities to generate efficiency are identified, managed and delivered.
+Inflationary pressures are understood and managed within the overall financial position Capital investment plans and their revenue consequences are understood.
+Planning has started with CCGS regarding 2016/17 demand, capacity, productivity and funding.
+CQC costs being developed agree with CC 2 Capacity: Buil forecast staff support given based on a ra productivity II understanding can be influen deep dive 4 Recruitment: 1 place which ic costs.
+5 Funding: App in place with of 6 All other area: and agreed; th items such as improvement 7 Efficiency targ tested and cle deliver.
+8 Inflationary pr 9 Local develop identified, cos prioritised.
 Are agreed.
-10 5 year capital funding and as d an operational model to numbers required to levels of performance age of demand and etrics evelop a clear of productivity and how it ced and managed.
-JCT Clear recruitment plan in entifies all associated opriately funded contract ommissioners of investment reviewed is must include major the impact of the CQC Complete Complete 30/06/16 Complete 31/03/16 revised to 31/05/16 31/05/16 30/04/16 revised to 30/06/16 Complete 30/04/16
+10 5 year capital funding and a d an operational model to humbers required to levels of performance nge of demand and etrics Develop a clear g of productivity and how it ced and managed.
+JCT Clear recruitment plan in lentifies all associated ropriately funded contract commissioners s of investment reviewed his must include major the impact of the CQC Complete Complete 30/06/16 Complete 31/03/16 revised to 31/05/16 31/03/16 revised to 31/05/16 30/04/16 revised to 30/04/16 Complete 30/04/16